 Where better to hold a unique event showcasing heritage skills than at the heart of a World Heritage City?
-At a time when the ancient craft of the blacksmith has almost faded from view, we will be staging a spectacular live forging event to coincide with our inaugural Conference in the centre of Bath in June 2018, to demonstrate that this distinctive art-form is as vibrant and relevant today as it ever was.
+At a time when the ancient craft of the blacksmith has almost faded from view, we will be staging a spectacular live forging event in the centre of Bath in June 2018, to demonstrate that this distinctive art-form is as vibrant and relevant today as it ever was.

 We need your help to make this fantastic event happen and there are plenty of ways that you can show your support, from buying a beautiful, hand-forged treble clef (see below) to sponsoring a marquee or a single event.
 So if you believe that traditional skills are important and value the crafts that built our country and your community, or if you just think this event sounds like a great idea, now is your chance to be one of the sparks that lights the fire and make BathIRON happen.

 One of these beautiful hand-forged treble clefs could be yours (we’ll let it cool down before putting it in the post).
-Available to buy from October, they would make the perfect ‘one-off’ Christmas gift for a music lover.
+They would make the perfect ‘one-off’ Christmas gift for a musician or music-lover.
 Your treble clef will be accompanied by a card telling the BathIRON story so that the recipient knows they are supporting an exciting, grass-roots event celebrating traditional craft skills.

 Visit the NHIG shop here.

-The principal aim of this unique celebration, which is supported by our partners the British Artist Blacksmiths Association (BABA) and the Institute of Conservation (Icon), is to raise the profile of one of our neglected national treasures – the country’s wealth of Historic Ironwork.
+The principal aim of this unique celebration, which is supported by our partners the British Artist Blacksmiths Association (BABA) and the Institute of Conservation (Icon), is to raise the profile of one of our neglected national treasures – the country’s wealth of heritage ironwork.

 Names of key note speakers, master smiths, programme and booking information will be available as soon as possible, with the full event timetable released in in early 2018.